codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

 **Preparing for installation**
 This stage includes the tasks before you start installation, such as verifying system requirements and prerequisites for installation.
 * Take survey to inform Codefresh about your specifications
-*
-  Before you start Verify that your installation environment matches the system requirements, and you have all the files, certificates before you start the installatio.
+* Verify that your installation environment matches the system requirements, and you have all the files, certificates before you start the installatio.

 **Installing Codefresh on-premises**
 This stage includes the installation, configuration, and deployment.